lirsacc/sloths-py/docs/usage.md

 The main difference here is that the generator version is defined from the inside out: the outermost transformation is actually the last stage in the pipeline while the stream version is flat.
-The lazyness aspect is applicable to both spellings however.
+The laziness aspect is applicable to both spellings however.

-Note that in both cases you could just pass in a list as the `source` value (and any `Iterator` would work) however this would negate much of the lazyness benefit from such pipelines.
+Note that in both cases you could just pass in a list as the `source` value (and any `Iterator` would work) however this would negate much of the laziness benefit from such pipelines.

 ### Chaining transforms